|Admission Standards||Very Easy|

 |Bottom 25% of class||12%|

-What are the requirements for admission to Faulkner University and what considerations affect admission decisions?
+What are the requirements for admission to Faulkner University and what student information is used for admission decisions?

 |Test Scores||Not applicable|